AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

 >
 >To learn in detail about embedded sequences, see [Embedded Sequences](embedded-sequences.md) under Authoring Screens section.

-An Embedded Sequence allows you to add an embedded sequence channel inside your existing channel (with other assets).
+An Embedded Sequence lets you add an embedded sequence channel inside your existing channel (with other assets).

 The Embedded Sequence has the following page properties: